gerph/riscos64-status/Status.md

 [^riscos64-link]: The `riscos64-link` tool has been created as a wrapper around `ld` (with other tooling for function signatures and relocation code) to build RISC OS 64 binaries (AIF, RMF, Utility).
 [^riscos64-libfile]: The `riscos64-libfile` tool has been created as a wrapper around `ar`, which has `libfile` syntax to create libraries for RISC OS 64 (as a syntactic sugar).
 [^perl]: Perl in RISC OS 64 is functional, but cannot invoke commands due to the lack of `system` in the C library.
+[^riscos64-fortran]: GNU Fortran has not been ported to RISC OS 64.
+The Linux version can be used to build Fortran binaries to run on RISC OS 64.
 [^bison]: Bison has been built but not tested in its built form.
 [^flex]: Flex has been built but not tested in its built form.
 [^defmod]: Defmod relies on AArch32 output, so is not useful for AArch64.